 The inter-pole is slightly different from the cumulative and differential compound motor as it has inter poles connected in series with the armature.
 Specifically between the armature and series winding and we can have any number of poles to strengthen the field.

 The polarity of this additional inter-pole must match with the polarity of the series windings.

 The great advantage of the compound motor is that:

 It prevents the armature and brushes from arcing so the motor will last longer and wouldn’t need to cut down the armature as often.

 Also, it allows the armature to carry large shaft load and draw heavier currents.

 The most important part of any machine is its characteristics.

-We will start with cumulative compound motor, when the shunt field winding in cumulative motor produces the definite flux and the flux from series winding added to it we have a large amount of flux this flux causes a large amount of torque at low speed so cumulative motor run at reasonable speed on light or no load conditions.
+The shunt field winding in cumulative motor produces the definite flux and the flux from series winding added to it produces a large amount of flux.
+This flux causes a large amount of torque at low speed, so cumulative motor run at a reasonable speed on light or no-load conditions.

-In contrast, in differential motor we have two fluxes oppose each other so we have a decreases resultant flux with increases in load, so we have a high speed with an increase in load and it’s so dangerous especially on full load so and as I mentioned before it isn’t particularly used.
+In contrast, in the differential motor, both series and shut fluxes oppose each other.
+Thus, a flux decreases with increases in load.
+As such, we have a high speed with an increase in load and this can be dangerous especially on full load.